Hexalith/Hexalith.Documents/src/Modules/Hexalith.Documents.Client/README.md

-# Contact.Application
+# Document.Application
-This project contains the application layer of the Contact web site.
+This project contains the application layer of the Document web site.